 Being the parent of a teenager isn’t for the faint of heart.
 Seemingly overnight, the sweet toddler who was once begging you for another bedtime story is suddenly asking for the key to the family car so they can stay out past your bedtime.
 Gulp!
 Although it may be tempting to keep your teenager at home so you can keep them safe (perhaps using Dorothy Parker’s suggestion of letting the air of the tires), teens do grow up and eventually spread their wings.
-Inevitably, that means driver’s licenses, cars and parents spending late nights worrying over their teens and whether they are driving safely.
+Inevitably, that means driver’s licenses, cars and parents spending late nights worrying over their teens and whether

 Imagining your teenager driving is scary enough.
 Thinking your teenage driver will be involved in a car accident is absolutely terrifying.
 But if parents spend a bit of time thinking like a teenager (scary indeed!), they will better understand the dangers their teen drivers will face behind the wheel.
 Then, when it comes time to discuss driving safety, parents will be in a much better position to educate and protect their teen drivers.

 First and foremost, parents must know that car accidents are the leading cause of death for teenagers.
 Parents can make a difference in their teen driver’s safety by educating themselves, then making the time to educate and motivate their teenage drivers to be safety conscious.
-Begin by sharing the following facts and statistics with your teenager as any easy way to open a discussion about driver safety.
-Educating your teen about car accidents and vehicle safety will go a long way towards keeping them safe, and give you as a parent some much needed peace of mind.
+Begin by sharing the following facts and statistics with your teenager as an easy way to open a discussion about driver safety.
+Educating your teen about car accidents and vehicle safety will go a long way towards keeping them safe, and give you as a parent some much-needed peace of mind.

 Facts and Statistics About Teenage Drivers and Car Accidents:

-- Approximately two thirds of teenagers who died in car accidents were not wearing their seat belts.
+- Approximately two-thirds of teenagers who died in car accidents were not wearing their seatbelts.

 - Approximately 2 out of 3 teenaged drivers killed in automobile accidents are males.